-Volunteer’s Week has ended, but the support and hard work of the Westway CT Volunteers’ continue all year round
+Volunteer’s Week has ended, but the support and hard work of the Westway CT Volunteers’ continues all year round

 I met Pippa at our recent Westway CT Coffee Morning.
 I had seen Pippa coming in and out of the office many times, but we had never had a lengthy chat, and I didn’t know much about her.
 I asked if I could come along on one of the mornings when she was driving the Volunteer Cars.

-Transport is something that so many of us take for granted yet so many others don’t have access too.
-It’s a lot more than just taking someone from A to B, it helps provide support and friendship, and those things are indispensable.
+Being able to go out is something that so many of us take for granted and Westway CT’s Volunteer Cars service is so much more than just a transport provision taking someone from A to B, it’s a support service that reduces loneliness and enables people to live independently, and those things are indispensable.